apache/pulsar-site/versioned_docs/version-2.11.x/security-tls-transport.md

 Transport Layer Security (TLS) is a form of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 By default, Pulsar clients communicate with Pulsar services in plain text.
 This means that all data is sent in the clear.
 You can use TLS to encrypt this traffic to protect the traffic from the snooping of a man-in-the-middle attacker.

 This section introduces how to configure TLS encryption in Pulsar.
-For how to configure TLS authentication in Pulsar, refer to [TLS authentication](security-tls-authentication.md).
+For how to configure TLS authentication in Pulsar, refer to [mTLS authentication](security-tls-authentication.md).
 Alternatively, you can use another [Athenz authentication](security-athenz.md) on top of TLS transport encryption.

 :::note